freewheelnat/story-blok-field-type-examples/palette/README.md

 To add this field type to a Storyblok space, you need to

+0. Use version of Node that works with dependencies: `nvm i 16`
 1. Create a new field type in the Storyblok app.
 2. Open `src/entries/main.ts` and change the `pluginName` argument from `'storyblok-palette'` to the name of your plugin.